GerardoACR/iiot_ids_project/README.md

 # iiot_ids_project

-A reproducible experimental framework for evaluating Machine Learning intrusion detection models on Industrial IoT (IIoT) environments using the ToN_IoT Modbus dataset.
+An experimental framework for evaluating Machine Learning intrusion detection models on Industrial IoT (IIoT) environments using the ToN_IoT Modbus dataset.
-This repository is part of my research project **“Cyber Threats in IIoT: Can ML Mitigate Vulnerabilities and Prevent Harm?”** for the *Governance della Cybersicurezza* course.
+This repository is part of my research project **“Cyber Threats in IIoT: Can ML Mitigate Vulnerabilities and Prevent Harm?”** for the *Governance della Cybersecurity* course.

 ---

 ## 1. Overview

-The goal of this project is to study how classic ML models behave as **intrusion detection systems (IDS)** in a Modbus-based IIoT setting.
+The goal of this repository is to study how classic ML models behave as **intrusion detection systems (IDS)** in a Modbus-based IIoT setting.

 The experiments are organised in **two phases**: